 5. How to flood the toilet, in hopes of getting potential help inside.

-6. ID bracelet with a number and reward if found, teaching children they would need to leave this in a public place.
+6. ID bracelet with a number and reward if found, teaching children they would need to

 7. Telling their teacher if they are not with their correct adult.